 Every game offers a different map, resources, weather, and creatures that wander bloodthirstily into your path.
 And there are many different deaths - which are permanent, of course, because things weren't cruel enough already.

-Don’t Starve can be a painful and time-consuming obsession, but it’s one that can’t come highly enough recommended.
+Don't Starve can be a painful and time-consuming obsession, but it's one that we don't hesitate to recommend.

 99p | For iPhone and iPad (Universal) | Download Don't Starve: Pocket Edition

 In Her Story, an interactive narrative mystery game, you play as an anonymous user looking through old interview tapes from a murder case in 1994.